jwjacobson/gridsync_dependency/README.md

-# gridsync_dependency
+# gridsync_dependency - using Gridsync for its Tahoe object
+## Update 2025-04-29
+It is in fact possible to use gridsync in this way, but we will no longer be pursuing this path!

+There were two major issues:
+1. The [gridsync package on PyPI](https://pypi.org/project/gridsync/) is rather out of date, at version 0.4.3 instead of the latest 0.6.1.
+This was solved by building Gridsync directly from its Github repo.
+2. After updating, the blocking issue appears to have been a Python version mismatch; we were using Python 3.13, but gridsync only supports up to 3.11.

+Making these two changes allowed our toy test to run successfully.

+The reason we will not be pursuing this further is that Gridsync is a full desktop app and not a library, and using it for its Tahoe object involves pulling in a lot of unused and irrelevant dependencies, like QT.
+Instead we will focus on adapting the Tahoe module to work without the rest of Gridsync.

 ## Goal:
-We want to install gridsync as a project dependency and make use of its Tahoe object in [Private Facts](https://github.com/blaisep/private_facts).
+We want to install [Gridsync](https://github.com/gridsync/gridsync) as a project dependency and make use of its Tahoe object in [Private Facts](https://github.com/blaisep/private_facts).

 This repo will document and help troubleshoot issues with the process.